Engaged Living: The First-Year Experience, is a

 "Engaged learning," an institutional focus on opportunities for applied learning, serves as the guiding philosophical foundation for the Engaged Living program and all community goals.
 This problem-solving, project-oriented and research-based educational philosophy encourages students to put into practice the theories and methods learned within the classroom and apply them to real-world settings.

-- To provide opportunities for students, faculty, and staff to engaged each other beyond the classroom and residence hall community.
+To provide opportunities for students, faculty, and staff to engage each other beyond the classroom and residence hall community.

 To help students establish meaningful relationships within their residential community which are expounded upon in the classroom.

 To facilitate the growth of critical and imaginative thinking among students by having them put into practice the theories and methods learned in the classroom in a community which is characterized by intellectual and ethical curiosity.